elastic/kibana/docs/development/core/public/kibana-plugin-core-public.app.exactroute.md

 ## App.exactRoute property

-If set to true, the application's route will only be checked against an exact match
+If set to true, the application's route will only be checked against an exact match.
+Defaults to `false`<!-- -->.

 <b>Signature:</b>